Navid (satellite)

 Navid (نوید) or Navid-e Elm-o San'at (نوید علم و صنعت, "Promise of Science and Technology") was an experimental Iranian Earth observation satellite.

 Satellite

 The satellite carried a camera for taking higher resolution imagery of Earth and it was also used to collect weather data and monitor natural disasters.
-The third satellite to be launched indigenously by Iran, it was placed into orbit by a new configuration of the Safir carrier rocket, featuring a larger second stage with 20% more thrust.
+Navid satellite weighing 50 kilograms, the third satellite to be launched indigenously by Iran, it was placed into orbit by a new configuration of the Safir carrier rocket, featuring a larger second stage with 20% more thrust.
 The launch occurred at approximately 00:04 UTC on 3 February 2012.
 The satellite remained in orbit for two months, before reentering the atmosphere on 1 April 2012.